Pasithea0/listy-obsidian-importer/README.md

 ## License

-This project is licensed under MIT License
+This project is licensed under OBSD License